Long March 2

+A Long March 2F carries Shenzhou 13, Jiuquan Satellite Launch Center, 2021.

-Long March 2 rocket family or Chang Zheng 2 rocket family as in Chinese pinyin is an expendable launch system operated by the People's Republic of China.
+Long March 2 (长征二号, CZ-2, DoD: CSL-2) is a family of multistage hypergolic expendable launch systems developed by the China Academy of Launch Vehicle Technology (CALT).
 The rockets use the abbreviations LM-2 family for export, and CZ-2 family within China, as "Chang Zheng" means "Long March" in Chinese pinyin.
 They are part of the larger Long March rocket family.

-Development and design falls mostly under the auspices of the China Academy of Launch Vehicle Technology (CALT).
+The human-rated Long March 2F variant launches from Jiuquan Satellite Launch Center, and has carried every crewed Chinese spaceflight via the Shenzhou spacecraft.
+It has also carried the Chinese reusable experimental spacecraft military spaceplane and a 2F/G derivative launched the Tiangong-1 and Tiangong-2 prototype space stations of the Tiangong program.

 History

 Long March 2 was the original model in the Long March 2 rocket family, which was derived from China's first ICBM, the DF-5.
 The development work began in 1970.
 The first rocket was launched on November 5, 1974, but the launch failed.
 After the failed first launch of Long March 2, its design was slightly modified and designated as Long March 2A.
 Long March 2A was successfully launched in 1975.
 The production of the Long March 2A ended in 1979.

 Long March 2C and Long March 2D's first launches occurred in 1982 and 1992 respectively.

 The Long March 2E was the first in the Long March rocket family to introduce liquid rocket boosters, as well as a solid rocket perigee kick stage, to improve its GTO payload capacity to satisfy the domestic and international launch market in the 1990s.
 It was first launched in 1992.
 However, the Long March 2E had problems with excessive vibration, destroying the Optus B2 and Apstar 2 satellites and damaging AsiaSat 2.
 After 2 failures and 1 partial failure, the Long March 2E was withdrawn from the market after just 5 years in operation.

 The development of Long March 2F began in 1992 as a human-rated version of the Long March 2E.
 Its first launch was in November 1999 (See also Shenzhou 1).
 This version is the safest model in the Long March 2 family, with 11 launches and no failure record.
 An unmanned derivative called Long March 2F/G carries the bulkier Tiangong space laboratories.

 Long March 2D and Long March 4 were developed by the Shanghai Academy of Space Flight Technology (SAST), while all others are developed by CALT.